Chocolate Chip Sea Star, Nidorellia armata

 Chocolate Chip Sea Star, Nidorellia armata.
 Underwater photograph taken in coastal waters off Isle Coronado, Baja California Sur, May 2023.
 Photograph courtesy of Dr. Tom Bartol, Carlsbad, California.

-Phylogeny: The Chocolate Chip Sea Star, Nidorellia armata (Gray, 1840), is a member of the Oreasteridae Family of Cushion Starfish, and is known in Mexico as estrella de chispas de chocolate.
-There are three global members of the Nidorellia Genus.
+Phylogeny: The Chocolate Chip Sea Star, Nidorellia armata (Gray, 1840), is a member of the Oreasteridae Family of Sea Stars.
+The Nidorellia Genus is one of eighteen genera in the large Oreasteridae Family.
+The Nidorellia Genus is monospecific cointaining only one species.
+They are known in Mexico as Estrella de Chispas de Chocolate.

 Habitat and Distribution: The Chocolate Chip Sea Star is found on cobbles, rocky reefs, and occasionally on sand.
-They feed on algae, echinoderms, and other small invertebrates.
 They live in the lower intertidal zone, and to a depth of 73 m (240 feet).
-The Chocolate Chip Sea Star is a resident of all Mexican waters of the Pacific with the exception that they are absent from Magdalena Bay, Baja California Sur, northward along the central and northwest coasts of Baja.
+Chocolate Chip Sea Stars are a subtropical to tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean with the excepton that they are absent from north of Magdalena Bay, Baja California Sur, along the central and northwest coasts of the Baja Peninsula.

 Diet: The Chocolate Chip Sea Star feeds on both benthic algae and sessile invertebrates.

-Ecosystem Interactions: The commensal Periclimenes soror, or the Sea Star Shrimp, is often found in association with the Chocolate Chip Sea Star, living on the ventral side and feeding on the mucus secreted by the sea star.
+Ecosystem Interactions: The commensal Sea Star Shrimp, Periclimenes soror, is often found in association with the Chocolate Chip Sea Star.
+It is found on the ventral side and feeding on the mucus secreted by the sea star.

-Synonyms: Goniodiscus armata, Goniodiscus conifer, Goniodiscus michelini, Goniodiscus stella, Nidorellia michelini, Oreaster armatus, Pentaceros armatus.
+Synonyms: Goniodiscus armata, Goniodiscus conifer, Goniodiscus michelini, Goniodiscus stella, Nidorellia michelini, Oreaster armatus and Pentaceros armatus.